silomo-luthando-kunene/boston-consulting-group/README.md

 ### Project Overview
 * PWC wants to determine if they should intiate the investigating and auditing of [COMPANY NAME] and its financials in order to assess whether they enter into a proposed transaction with the company.
 As a member of the consulting team we were tasked With compiling a business summary of [COMPANY NAME] which would then be used by the diligence team (also known as the auditing team) to determine if due diligence should be undertaken by PWC.
+* The business summary will consist of the following information:
+Company name and background
+Financials
+Key people (C-Suite) and products
+Other information that you consider important

 ### Project Tasks
 * **Diligence Target Investigation and Reporting:** Complete a business summary on diligence targets to inform the broader team of key target attributes and metrics such as revenue and profitability trends etc.